 As a writer, I’ve found that if I’m not pushing my creative boundaries, I’m usually feeling flat.
 My writing is always a reflection of my inner world.
-So if I’m flat, then my writing is often falling flat.
+So if I’m feeling flat, then my writing is often feeling dull.

-Here are seven of my favourite ways to get the creative juices pumping, no matter what you’re writing.
+Here are seven of my favourite ways to get the creative juices pumping.

 I love unearthing books by writers who are so unexpectedly brilliant with their words.
-This lights a fire in my belly to be a more creative, expansive, and intuitive writer.
+This lights a fire in my belly to be more creative and expansive.
 If I’m not reading, I’m not writing as well as I could.
 Current favourite writers include Danielle LaPorte, Geneen Roth, Glennon Doyle Melton and Rebecca Campbell.
 Dig in.

 Let music fill your ears and your whole body, then imagine that feeling overflowing through your fingertips, onto the keyboard and into the readers’ hearts.
 Find music that moves you as you write, and your words will move the reader.
 I swear.
 I believe this has to do with the music switching off the overly analytical part (which is no friend of creativity!), so if you want flow, find the right music first.
 I particularly love classical and instrumental, but if Beyoncé and Kanye do it for you, get it on.

 There’s a reason why genius often strikes on a restaurant serviette.
-When you’re having a good time, when you’re expressing yourself in some way, your brain is fired up.
-Go to the beach with your favourite notepad, hit a café post yoga, play with words after a dinner party, scribble notes as you read your favourite book… If you’re fixed on something else, your mind will wander in a good way.
+When you’re having a good time, when you’re relaxed and happy, insight flows through much easier.
+Go to the beach with your favourite notepad, hit a café post yoga, play with words after a dinner party, scribble notes as you read your favourite book, or keep a notepad by the bath.
+Daydream often.
+Let your mind wander.
 Let it fly.
 Let the happy hormones move you to a place of freedom and joy because that’s where creativity lives.

 Dig a little deeper